-Are you a trucking owner-operator or a carrier looking to make more money and increase your owner-operator salary?
-Growing your business can be hard, especially in such a hot freight market.
-But with a little planning and easy-to-use technology, you will be growing your business in no time.
+Are you wondering how to make money as an owner-operator?
+Growing your trucking-industry business can be hard, especially in a hot freight market.
+But with a little planning and easy-to-use technology, you’ll be growing your business in no time.

-Whether you have ten trucks in your fleet or are an owner-operator trying to put more money in your pocket, here are steps you can take to make more money in trucking.
+Whether you have ten trucks in your fleet or are a single-truck owner-operator trying to put more money in your pocket, here are some steps you can take to make more money in trucking.

-The game for who can get the best paying loads is ultra-competitive, so make sure you have the best freight matching tool to get to the hottest lanes and loads first.
-Don’t waste time calling on loads that have already been covered.
-To find the perfect freight for your truck or team, invest in the best load board for growing your business.
+Getting the best paying loads can feel like an ultra-competitive sport, so make sure you have the best freight matching tools to get to the hottest lanes and loads first.
+To find the perfect freight for your truck or team, invest in the best load board to grow your business.

 Our definition of “best” is a load board that goes way beyond the old-school notion of a load board that just finds loads.
-It helps you be quick on the draw to get the loads you want with brokers you can rely on.
-It gives you valuable information and decision tools that help you make a solid game plan and save precious time.
-Ideally, it helps you perform every aspect of your business with speed and ease and returns a higher owner-operator salary.
+It helps you be quick on the draw to get the loads you want with reliable brokers.
+It gives you valuable information and access to decision tools that help you make a solid game plan and save precious time.
+Great load boards help you manage every part of your business with speed and ease, ultimately delivering a higher owner-operator salary.

 When evaluating load boards, ask yourself:

-Is it comprehensive?
-There’s really no reason you should have to bounce around from load board to load board, website to website, to find loads and keep track of all the details.
-If you take this approach, by the time you decide on a load, chances are high that it’s gone when you’re ready to book it.
+- Is it comprehensive?
+There’s no reason you should have to bounce around from load board to load board, website to website, to find loads and keep track of all the details.
+If you take this approach, by the time you decide on a load, the chances are high that it will be gone when you’re ready to book it.

 - Can it help with broker selection?
-Look for a load board that goes the extra mile to help you choose brokers to work with and other important information, like broker credit score, experience level, and how long it takes them to pay you.
-Truckstop.com employs a whole team that checks every broker on the load board regularly, so broker data is relevant and up to date.
+Look for a load board that goes the extra mile to help you choose brokers to work with.
+It should offer important details like broker credit score, experience level, and how long it takes them to pay.
+Truckstop.com employs a whole team that checks every broker on the load board regularly, so our broker data is relevant and up to date.

 - Does it provide powerful search functionality?
-The best trucking load board lets you drill down to find loads that are right for you.
+The best trucking load board lets you drill down to find the right loads for you.
 Look for tools that sort loads by rate, origin, and broker ratings.
 Some include heat maps and search options that serve up the best-paying loads.
 The most innovative, established load boards help you find backhauls, let you post your truck and your specialty so brokers can find you, and have an instant load-booking feature, just to name a few.
-It will let you get as detailed as you want, saving you tons of time to make more money.
+You can get as detailed as you want, saving you tons of time to make more money.

 - Does it enable instant load booking?
-Another great feature that can help you be fast and stay ahead is Book It Now.
-Book It Now offers the opportunity to instantly book with just a few clicks.
+Another great feature that can help you stay ahead is Book It Now.
 This feature is available to all carriers on the Truckstop.com Load Board.
 Once you’ve been added as a preferred carrier by one of your broker partners, you’ll see any Book It Now loads available from that company.
 You can book these loads at your convenience—at any time of day—with just a few clicks.
 It’s that easy!

-When you work with brokers you can trust from the get-go, your cash flow keeps you and your drivers on the road.
-Truckstop.com’s Load Board Pro ensures that all brokers are verified before allowing them to post freight to the Load Board.
-With CreditStop Broker, you will see a broker’s rating and their days-to-pay.
+Working with brokers you can trust from the get-go keeps the cash flowing and you and your drivers on the road.
+The Truckstop.com Load Board Pro ensures that all brokers are verified before allowing them to post their freight.
+With CreditStop Broker, you will see a broker’s rating and their days to pay.
 This helps you plan cash flow while building relationships with long-term partners.

 Work smarter, not harder.
 Many owner-operators and carriers are under the impression that increasing your pay requires increasing your hours.
-That isn’t always the case.
+But that isn’t always the case.
 With Decision Tools, you’ll have the information you need, like truck activity and loads-to-truck ratios, to negotiate better rates.
 You’ll even see at a glance whether a specific load is favorable or unfavorable for negotiation.

-Once you’re equipped with some tools and strategies you can start enjoying the job you signed up for and the freedom and flexibility that comes along with it.
-The key is not to work more hours, but to make more money per mile.
-It basically boils down to finding the best loads out there, getting the best possible rates for every load, and keeping your cost-per-mile as low as possible.
+Once you’re equipped with some tools and strategies, you can start enjoying the job you signed up for and the freedom and flexibility that comes along with it.
+The key is not to work more hours but to make more money per mile.
+It boils down to finding the best loads out there, getting the highest possible rates for every load, and keeping your cost-per-mile as low as you can.
 When you get these things dialed in and working together, you will make a higher profit as an owner-operator.

-Look for a load board that provides insight into rate trends so you can negotiate better with brokers to get fair pay that offsets your expenses and returns a profit.
-The best load board gives you visibility into spot market rates (a one-time rate for hauling a load), which vary widely depending on many factors, like seasonality (winter loads during the holiday season could command higher spot market rates, for example), supply and demand, and loads-to-truck ratio, to name a few.
+Look for a load board that provides insight into rate trends so that you can negotiate better with brokers, earning fair revenue that offsets your expenses and returns a profit.
+The best load board also gives you visibility into spot market rates (a one-time rate for hauling a load).
+These rates vary widely depending on many factors, like seasonality (winter loads during the holiday season could command higher spot market rates, for example), supply and demand, and load-to-truck ratios, to name a few.

 When you understand spot market rates, you can back up your negotiations with solid, current data and push for a higher rate when the broker is holding out for a lower one.
-Ideally, your load board should have a rates tool that arms you with this and other information critical to helping you make more money as an owner-operator.
+Ideally, your load board should have a rates tool that arms you with this and other critical information that helps you make more money as an owner-operator.

 I refer to the rates tool within the Truckstop.com Load Board to know what the rates should be for new lanes.
 If a broker sets a low rate on a load, I have real data to back me up when I say, “this is what the rate should be.”